aadityapanchal/Financial-Analysis-Using-COVID-Data/README.md

 This has individual python files like covid.py(to save covid data), crypto.py(to save crypto data), etc to run spark jobs that saves data into cassandra db.<br/>

 **load_data**<br/>
 This directory has files to load the data from cassandra tables.
-After laoding, etl and aggregate operations are performed and then the daatframe is saved as csv file for visualization using Tableau.<br/>
+After laoding, etl and aggregate operations are performed and then the dataframe is saved as csv file for visualization using Tableau.<br/>

 **model_train**<br/>
 This directory has the python model that trains and saves the machine learning models and used the load_data directory to get the data for training and validating the model.

 After running the shell script file, 2 new folders named, "cleaned_data"  that contains the data after ETL and aggregate operations and "model_train" which has all the machine learning_models.